-Trades School is a stable and growing choice among young adults and matured generations in America.
+Trades education and careers is a stable and growing choice among young adults and matured generations in America.
 Also known as Technical or Vocational Schools, these education institutions can provide students with career opportunities which can be completed much faster with a more moderated budget than four-year public or private college degrees.
 Many Trade schools even provide test preparation or test prep resources and assistance, further increasing their students’ chances to successfully complete their trade’s certification or licensure process.

-Trade Education and Career Opportunities
+Trade Education and Careers: Opportunities

-The selection of Trade careers available today is vast.
+The selection of Trade education and careers available today is vast.
 Opportunities range from Apprentice-related careers, to Skilled Trade or Technical Careers, to Vocational Careers.
 Even when these terms are used interchangeably, in general job titles are grouped under one of these career categories versus the other.
 Below are examples of high paying job* titles and the category in which potential students may find them.

 This information can be useful when considering future careers opportunities.
 This is not an exhaustive or complete list, but only an alphabetized subset of potential careers and opportunities.